 What You Should Know About Graduating From College in Maryland

 As you consider attending school in Maryland, it can help to understand which industries are most prominent in the state.
-As of October 2020, the top five industries in Maryland are government; trade, transportation and utilities; education and health services; professional and business services; and goods-producing services.
+As of October 2021, the top five industries in Maryland are government; professional and business services; trade, transportation, and utilities; education and health services; and goods-producing.

 Additionally, to get some inspiration on how you’ll put your degree to use after graduation, it can be beneficial to know which careers are growing the fastest in Maryland.
-According to CareerOneStop, Maryland’s top five fastest-growing occupations for individuals with a bachelor’s degree are radio and television announcers, dieticians and nutritionists, medical and health service managers, registered nurses, and religious workers.
+According to CareerOneStop, Maryland’s top five fastest-growing occupations for individuals with a bachelor’s degree are information security analysts, data scientists, education and childcare administrators, financial examiners, and medical and health services managers.

 Lastly, you may want to get an idea of the major employers in Maryland.
 Some notable employers to know include the U.S. Social Security Administration, the University of MD Medical Center, NASA Goddard Space Flight Center, Clean Harbors Inc, and Byk Gardner Inc.